radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Figure 49: Results Showing Virtual DN and Actual DN

-><span style="color:red">**IMPORTANT NOTE – Although the “actualdn” attribute is returned for each entry, it is NOT a searchable attribute.**
+>[!warning] Although the “actualdn” attribute is returned for each entry, it is NOT a searchable attribute.

 #### Building Virtual Views from Database Backends